pkuestions/IH_RH_DA_FT_AUG_2022/Class_Materials/Jupyter_Notebook/Labs/Lab_Juypter_Notebook.md

 + Explain the purpose of the notebook with a markdown cell
 + Write a function that takes an input - which will be the selected person's name
 + upload a photo of that person to the notebook
-+ Write a function that takes input for their holidays preference.
-This can be one question or multiple questions to understand this person's preferences.
-Make sure you test it yourself.
 + Add a photo or screenshot of the holiday destination
 + Add bullet points of the top 3 things that the person likes to do  at this destination.
 + add relevant annotations to explain any function  you have used